SaranshPrasad/Connect_ED/backend/Readme.md

-### Alumni Connect
+# Connect - ED

-Alumni Connect is a web platform designed to foster meaningful connections between alumni and current students.
+Connect-ED is a web platform designed to foster meaningful connections between alumni and current students.
 The platform allows users to send connection requests to alumni, post their thoughts and images, and build professional networks by forming connections.
 This project aims to create a seamless and engaging way for users to stay in touch with their alma mater, share their experiences, and provide mentorship.

 ## Features